 Along with our partners, we have been developing strategies to understand and address inequities that exist in our work.
 In 2018, we launched an anonymous agency wide survey and asked both our young adult clients and our staff to reply.
 We reviewed the responses along with our partner agencies in order to design the framework for us to implement improvements and modify our practices where necessary.

-Our shared goal is to reduce the over-representation of young adults of color in the homeless system and end their homelessness by the end of 2021.
+Our shared goal is to reduce the over-representation of young adults of color in the homeless system and end their homelessness.
 We invite you to assist us in this worthy goal.

 Contact COORDINATED INTAKE (CI).
 This is a program for individuals and families who are homeless and have nowhere else to sleep at night.
 It is the front door to emergency shelters within the Continuum of Care, Cuyahoga County's network of shelters and housing programs.
 CI can help you explore alternatives to emergency shelters, refer you to an emergency shelter if you need it, or refer you to emergency services (such as a hospital, mental health counseling, drug abuse programs, etc.).